 This course addresses the origins of violence and how it contributes to the development of an abusive personality.
 The course will examine how repeated exposure to traumatic events affects development, interpersonal relationships, and neurological functioning and development.
 Specific counseling techniques for the treatment of trauma will be presented.

-CNS 557 Issues in Addiction and Recovery 3 credits
+CNS 557 Theories of Addiction and Recovery 3 credits